dgrankvist/sound-detect/README.md

 	sudo apt-get install libcurl3
 	sudo apt-get install libcurl4-openssl-dev

+For best performance, terminal encoding should be set to UTF-8/Unicode.

 ### Install git

 Run the following command to install git if it is not already installed: